Social Insurance in China: Some Exemptions for Foreigners

 This invariably results in inconsistencies and varying levels of implementation at a local level, complicating the process for companies and foreign employees.

-She elaborates: “Cases exist where city-level regulation for insurance exemption is not at hand from the local bureau.
+He elaborates: “Cases exist where city-level regulation for insurance exemption is not at hand from the local bureau.
 In such cases, if a business makes the decision not to make social insurance payments for their foreign staff, they may be challenged by the bureau for non-compliance during a later insurance inspection.”

-Kong also highlights a key grievance that emerges in this area in the case of Shanghai.
+David also highlights a key grievance that emerges in this area in the case of Shanghai.

 “By local rule, female foreign employees are not required to contribute to maternity insurance in Shanghai, which can cause some disagreement between the employer and the employee.
 In case the foreign female staff needs to take maternity leave, the local social insurance bureau will not cover the payroll and relevant costs for the staff during the leave.”